 Peder fought in the Vietnam War with the U.S. Army Rangers and Special Forces, and he was especially proud that Paladin was one of the first publishers in the country to offer books about the Vietnam War.
 He remained fiercely supportive of all the men and women in uniform who serve their country.

 On his passing, one of Peder’s long-term friends described him as “a good friend, a great warrior, an intellectual, a gentleman, and a most accomplished businessman.”
 We think that pretty much sums up his life.

 What is the secret of Paladin’s success?
-We diligently seek out and publish unique, hard-hitting information our readers demand—information that some people think should be available only to a privileged few.
+We believe it is our diligent effort to seek out and publish the unique, hard-hitting information our readers demand—information that some people think should be available only to a privileged few.